terraform-google-modules/terraform-google-bootstrap/modules/tf_cloudbuild_workspace/README.md

 ## Resources created

 This module creates:
 - Two Cloud Build triggers with an inline build configuration for planning and applying Terraform configuration.
-Optionaly custom in repo build configs can be specified.
+Optionally custom in repo build configs can be specified.
 - Optional custom Service Account and roles for that SA used by Cloud Build triggers.
 - GCS buckets for storing Terraform state, logs and plans.